West Virginia prepares for additional openings; advises caution

 So far WorkForce has paid out $600 million dollars, for 200,000 unemployed West Virginians.

 “And we are told the problem may get worse before it gets better.
-West Virginia has an unemployment rate of 15 percent now, and the governor says that may balloon to 22 percent in the next few weeks,” said Mark Curtis, 13 News Chief Political Reporter.
+West Virginia has an unemployment rate of 15% now, and the governor says that may balloon to 22% in the next few weeks,” said Mark Curtis, 13 News Chief Political Reporter.

 Follow Mark Curtis on Facebook and Twitter for the latest local and breaking news.